 Karekare Beach is in the Waitakere Ranges Regional Park, a wilderness area on the west coast of New Zealand, about 25 miles southwest of Auckland.
 This remote beach is known for its powerful surf and strong riptides, making it one of the most dangerous surf destinations in New Zealand.

-Situated on the north coast of Bali, near Singaraja, on a 5-mile stretch of black and gray volcanic sand, you’ll find Lovina Beach.
+You’ll find Lovina Beach on the north coast of Bali, near Singaraja, on a 5-mile stretch of black and gray volcanic sand.
 The incredible marine life makes snorkeling and diving here a popular draw, but the main attraction is the playful bottle-nosed dolphins.
 The dolphins usually appear at sunrise and can be spotted on the horizon.

 The name Lovina is said to be derived from the word love and ina (which is Balinese for mother), therefore meaning love for the motherland.
-Locals believe that Lovina grew from a simple cottage established by a traveler in 1953 to a tourist destination.
+Locals believe that Lovina grew from a simple cottage established by a traveler in 1953 to a thriving tourist destination today.

 Located in the small ancient port city of Eleusis, on the southeastern corner of Santorini, is a unique black sand beach with clear waters and a gigantic rock that rises from the Aegean Sea.
 Beyond sunbathing and water sports activities, travelers can hike to the top of the gigantic rock called Mesa Vuono.
 The summit offers incredible views of nearby islands.